Chain-of-Goals Hierarchical Policy for Long-Horizon Offline Goal-Conditioned RL: Experiments

 \subsection{Architectural Component Analysis}

 To validate our architectural choices, we conducted ablation studies comparing CoGHP with two variants.
 We consider (i) a Transformer-backbone version that replaces the MLP-Mixer blocks while keeping all other components fixed, and (ii) an MLP-Mixer version with the causal mixer removed.
 The results in Table \ref{table:ablation_architecture} show that performance differences grow with task complexity.
 In simpler environments like antmaze-medium-navigate (97\% for all variants), the choice of backbone architecture shows minimal impact, suggesting that basic sequential reasoning may be sufficient.
 However, as task complexity increases, MLP-Mixer provides clear advantages over Transformers, with performance gaps widening substantially in challenging scenarios like cube-triple (42\% vs 2\%) and antmaze-giant-navigate (78\% vs 66\%).
 This aligns with our observation that, in offline hierarchical RL where tokens have fixed, position-dependent semantic roles, Transformer backbones offer limited generalization benefits and often exhibit reduced training stability.
 Similarly, the causal mixer component shows minimal contribution in simple tasks (antmaze-medium and cube-single), but becomes increasingly critical as the demands for hierarchical reasoning grow.
 In complex manipulation tasks requiring precise sequential coordination, the causal mixer yields substantial gains on cube-triple, improving performance from 27\% to 42\%.
 This highlights its critical role in autoregressive generation by allowing each subgoal prediction to incorporate information from previously generated tokens.
-Further details on the Transformer baseline and its analysis are provided in Appendix \ref{subsection:transformer_setting} and \ref{subsection:transformer_baseline_analysis}.
+Further analysis of the Transformer baseline is provided in Appendix \ref{subsection:transformer_baseline_analysis}, and implementation details are provided in Appendix \ref{subsection:transformer_setting}.